-> The ferry from Oban arrives at Craignure and from here visitors have in the past been able to take the short trip on the Isle of Mull Railway to Torosay Castle and its excellent formal gardens.
-The castle was sold in 2011, however, and may not now open as a visitor attraction: and the railway no longer operates.
+The ferry from Oban arrives at Craignure and from here visitors used to be able to take the short trip on the Isle of Mull Railway to Torosay Castle and its excellent formal gardens.
+The castle was sold in 2011, however, and is no longer open to the public: and the railway has permanently closed.

-> North of Craignure and after passing the remains of the ancient chapel at Pennygown, the twin track road runs out at Salen.
+North of Craignure and after passing the remains of the ancient chapel at Pennygown, the twin track road runs out at Salen.
 A little north of Salen and dominating the shoreline is the imposing ruin of Aros Castle.

 The largest settlement on Mull is Tobermory, originally founded as a fishing station.
 It lies on the east coast towards the northern end of the island.
 Today it is a favourite tourist halt, its many coloured buildings making for an attractive seaside picture.
 Attractions within and around the village include Tobermory Distillery, An Tobar Arts Centre, Mull Museum and the Church of Our Lady, Star of the Sea.
 Tobermory is also where the ferry from Kilchoan lands.
 Until 2005 Tobermory was the location for the filming of the BBC children's series Balamory.
 This continues to bring significant numbers of additional visitors to the island and to Tobermory, so making booking ahead of ferries and accommodation particularly important.